Golden Team

-Between 1950 and 1956, the team played 69 games, recorded 58 victories, 10 draws and just one defeat, in the 1954 World Cup final against West Germany.
-Under the Elo rating system they achieved the highest rating recorded by a national side (2231 points, achieved on 30 June 1954).
-In 2016 the BBC listed the team as the best international football team ever in football history.
+Between 1950 and 1956, the team played 69 games, recorded 58 victories, 10 draws, and is generally considered to have suffered only one defeat, in the 1954 World Cup final against West Germany.
+During this process, they scored 436 goals.
+Under the Elo rating system, they achieved the highest rating recorded by a national side (2231 points, achieved on 30 June 1954).
+In 2016, the BBC listed the team as the best international football team ever in football history.

 The team is generally credited for successfully implementing an early form of "Total Football", later used effectively by the Dutch in the 1970s.
 The team is also generally recognized for introducing new, scientific coaching and tactical innovations, which were subsequently adopted throughout the game.
-The team's success became a subject of national pride in a period of oppression by the communist regime imposed on Hungary by the Soviet Union.
-In this period any "nationalistic" or even patriotic expression was strongly disapproved of, since these were considered being against the internationalist ideal of the communist government.
+The team's success became a subject of national pride in a period of oppression by the Communist regime imposed on Hungary by the Soviet Union.
+In this period, any "nationalistic" or even patriotic expression was strongly disapproved of, since these were considered being against the internationalist ideal of the Communist government.
 In this atmosphere, international sport events were the only tolerated fields of expression of national pride.